 Sports medicine specialist Dr. Jeffrey Furmanek explains the advantages of treatment provided by physicians with specialized training in sports medicine—and how their expertise can benefit you whether or not you are an athlete.

-The risk of injury goes hand in hand with summer activities.
-We have tips to help you determine when your child might have a fracture requiring medical attention.
+The risk of injury goes hand in hand with outdoor activities.
+We have tips to help identify signs of a fracture if your child suffers an injury during playtime.